The Jesus and Mary Chain: Early years

-Brothers Jim and William Reid had been inspired to form a band as far back as 1977, having heard groups of the British punk scene; in the early 1980s they formed their own.
-William stated, "It was perfect timing because there weren't any guitar bands.
+Brothers Jim and William Reid formed a band in the early 1980s in response to their distaste of the music at the time, saying, "It was the crap coming out of the radio that made us want to be in a band".
+This worked in their favour, as William said, "It was perfect timing because there weren't any guitar bands.
 Everybody was making this electronic pop music."
 Before forming the band, the brothers had spent five years on the dole, during which they wrote and recorded songs at home and worked out the sound and image of the band.
 Originally called The Poppy Seeds, and then Death of Joey, they initially told journalists that they had taken their eventual name from a line in a Bing Crosby film, although six months later they admitted that this was not true.
 Other accounts suggest that the name derived from an offer on a breakfast cereal packet, where customers could send off for a gold Jesus & Mary chain.
-As neither brother wanted to be the singer, they decided Jim would be via him losing a coin toss.
+As neither brother wanted to be the singer, they decided on Jim via coin toss.

 The brothers started recording and sending demos to record companies in 1983 (using a Portastudio bought with £300 given to them by their father from redundancy pay after he lost his factory job), and by early 1984 they had recruited bass player Douglas Hart and teenage drummer Murray Dalglish.
-Early influences included The Velvet Underground, The Stooges, and The Shangri-Las, William stating in 1985, "We all love The Shangri-Las, and one day we're going to make Shangri-Las records."
-Jim mentioned his liking for Pink Floyd, Siouxsie and the Banshees, The Monkees and Muddy Waters.
+Early influences included the Velvet Underground, the Stooges, New York Dolls, Suicide, the Shangri-Las, and Einstürzende Neubauten.
+William said in 1985, "We all love The Shangri-Las, and one day we're going to make Shangri-Las records."
+Jim mentioned his liking for Pink Floyd, Siouxsie and the Banshees, The Monkees, and Muddy Waters.
 Early demos displayed a similarity to the Ramones, prompting the brothers to add another element to their sound; in William's words: "That's why we started using noise and feedback.
 We want to make records that sound different."
-They began playing live in Spring 1984.
+They began playing live in early 1984.
 In the early days William Reid's guitar would be left out of tune, while Dalglish's drum kit was limited to two drums, and Hart's bass guitar only had three strings, down to two by 1985; in Hart's words, "That's the two I use.
 I mean what's the fucking point spending money on another two?
 Two is enough."